-The unique Railrider unit has four wheels that ride the rails, four adjustable seats, and pedals that propel the unit at your speed.
-Each Railrider features a basket for your small belongings as well as two cup holders per seat.
-They will accommodate most common 20oz size water bottles.
+The unique Railrider quadricycle has four wheels that ride the rails, four adjustable seats, and pedals that propel you along at your speed.
+Each Railrider features two cup holders per seat which accommodate most common 20 oz. size water bottles.
 Young children in car seats are welcome to ride with you strapped to the adjacent seat.
 All of our units are 4 seat Railriders.
 You will remain on your Railrider throughout the duration of your trip with a brief time to get off and stretch your legs while your guides turn around the Railriders at our mid-point.

 Hours of operation

-Departures are available at 9 a.m., Noon and 3 p.m., for our Camp 1 departure site.
-Monday through Friday, beginning the end of May and continuing through the first week in October.
+Departures are available at 9 a.m., Noon and 3 p.m., for our Camp 1 (421 W. Hanks Lake Road, Shelton, WA 98584) departure site.
+We are open five days a week, Thursday through Monday (closed Tuesday and Wednesday) through October 5, 2018.
 Reservations are encouraged, especially during holidays, June-August, and for groups or those on a fixed schedule.